 In order for your argument to be convincing, it needs to be well-researched, reasoned, and sustained with evidence and examples.
 In order to communicate your ideas, you must also strive to convey them with a fluent and coherent style.
 This means that you need to pay attention to grammatical conventions.
 Make sure your sentences are complete, avoid cumbersome and lengthy sentences, and check your punctuation and spelling.
 Consolidate paragraphs, and learn to employ 'topic sentences' as signposts.
 It is normally best to write in the third person and to aim for conciseness and clarity.
-The first person can be used when setting out a distinctive position or argument in relation to existing work or historiography, especially at the outset of the essay.
-However, when asserting your own position in this way, make sure you are clear about the methods and evidence you are using.

 Strive to be elegant without being pompous, and lively without being flippant.
 Clarity is more important than complexity.
 Avoid jargon, slang, bland generalisations, unsubstantiated arguments, and hackneyed phrases.
 Make sure not to lose track of the argument and never turn your essay into a lengthy narrative of events.
-All History essays aim to be analytical and offer evidenced and reasoned critical discussions and conclusions, based on learning and research, rather than mere narratives or statements of personal opinion not backed by evidence.
+All History essays aim to be analytical and offer evidenced and reasoned critical discussions and conclusions, based on learning and research, rather than mere narratives or statements of personal opinion.